Options for transcribing your data in NVivo

 You'll be prompted to sign-up for a TranscribeMe account - then you can upload the media (securely) and sit back while others do the work for you.

-I like the fact that you can choose what sort of transcript you'd prefer; word-by-word verbatim, clean verbatim (removing 'hmm' and 'you know') or one with improved grammar and readability.
+You can choose what sort of transcript you'd prefer; word-by-word verbatim, clean verbatim (removing 'hmm' and 'you know') or one with improved grammar and readability.
 The turnaround time is impressive too - you can choose from 24 to 72 hours.

 The transcript is automatically downloaded into your project and NVivo will let you know when it's available.
-Then, the only thing you need to do is code the material and come up with brilliant insights.
-Easy.

 2. Do it yourself using NVivo's transcribe features